 Canham literally, “bet the farm” on a guy named Glenn Edward Schembechler in December 1968.
 If you look at the numbers below, you will see that it took ten – long – years for Canham to realize his dream.
 If you look at the “wins and losses” you will see that Bo Schembechler won at an incredible rate.
 Yes, he built a winning team that more and more people wanted to see in person.
 However, despite all the winning, Michigan Stadium wasn’t full for every game.
 Don Canham kept working and Bo kept winning and eventually it happened.

 |Year||Games||W-L-T||Total Attendance||Average Attendance||% Capacity|

 So, November 8, 1975 was the first game of “The Streak” that only reached two games in 1975.
 The real test came in 1976 when Canham achieved his ultimate goal.
 The 1976 season, which was the 97th in Michigan Football History, was the first season that the Michigan Wolverines played in front of a capacity crowd of 100K (or more) for every home game.

-Of course, Michigan played in front of another crowd of over 110,000 on Saturday, November 3, 2018.
-“The Streak” now stands at 285 games with one more home game remaining.
-Yes, I’m certain that at least 100,000 fans will show up for the UM vs Indiana game on November 17th.
-That should put Michigan at 286 consecutive games with over 100K fans in attendance.
+Of course, Michigan played in front of another crowd of over 110,000 on Saturday, October 26, 2019.
+“The Streak” now stands at 291 games with two more home games remaining.
+Yes, I’m certain that at least 100,000 fans will show up for the Michigan State and Ohio State games this month.
+I am also extremely confident that Michigan’s amazing streak will reach 293 consecutive games by the end of the 2019 football season.
 Wow – what an amazing record!